Brunneria subaptera

 Brunneria subaptera, common name small-winged stick mantis, is a species of praying mantis found in Argentina, Bolivia, Brazil, Paraguay, Uruguay, and Venezuela.

 They are a stick winged mantis found in grasslands of South America.

-Mantis reproduction has often been referenced for its cannibal event with the recently inseminated female eating her mate.
+Mantis reproduction is often associated with sexual cannibalism, where the recently inseminated female eats her mate.
 These mantises avoid that, using a breeding process called thelytokous parthenogenesis where offspring results from an unfertilized egg.
 There is a concern among entomologists that the mantises reproducing in this manner will create an extremely limited gene pool.